James-22222/James-22222/README.md

 - Timer-based gameplay (60 seconds).
 - Score increse when touch an enemy.
 - Score tracking display on screen and increase by 2 on each hit.
-- Dynamic background color based on time remaining.
+- Dynamic background color change based on time remaining.
-- Pause functionality (Resume(R) / Restart(T) / Exit(Esc)).
+- Pause functionality.
+  - `P` for pause
+  - `R` for resume
+  - `T` for restart
+  - `ESC` for quit
-- Game over screen displaying score, nameand congratulatory message.
+- Game over screen displaying score, name and congratulatory message.

 # Requirements
 - Python 3.x